microsoft/ebpf-for-windows/docs/NativeCodeGeneration.md

 ## Step 3 – Generation of the C code from the eBPF byte code

-The third step is to generate C code that maps one to one with the eBPF instructions in the ELF file.
+The third step is to automatically generate C code that maps one to one with the eBPF instructions in the ELF file.
 The eBPF registers are mapped to local variables in the generated C function and each eBPF instruction is used to generate equivalent C operations.
 In addition, the generated C file also contains bindings for any helper functions referenced by the eBPF program and any maps the eBPF program uses.